xypine/MetroTest/README.md

 # Default Credentials

 User: Admin

 Password: Hunter2

-Deleting the users.ser file restores this user.
+Deleting the users.ser file restores the user above. (deletes all data and users too :D)

-Sadly, adding custom users seems to be a bit broken right now
+How to remove the default user?
+1. Login with it.

+2. Head in to the settings and add a new user

+3. Log out of the default user

+4. Login with your new user

+5. Head in to the settings and delete "admin"

+6. You are done!

 # Screenshots
 ![Login](login.png)